sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

     - The DMACi of the ICMP redirect packet is used to match the ENI that the fastpath belongs to.
     - The ICMP Rdedirect packet has 5-tuple information that can be used to lookup the flow that needs to be "fixed".
-    - The ICMP Refirect packet enough information that allows the the DPU to apply the same transforms to the packet that MUX had applied to the previous packet.
+    - The ICMP Redirect packet enough information that allows the the DPU to apply the same transforms to the packet that MUX had applied to the previous packet.

 1. The Source side (currently VFP) listens for ICMP redirect packets, and once received performs "flow fixup" (updates the flow to redirect next packets not to Destination VIP, but directly to the Destination PA/DIP that arrived in the ICMP redirect packet from SLB MUX).